As a Walden University ambassador, I was asked to write something for the new Walden students who are starting the new year. Here is what I wrote:

-Welcome Walden University students and all students to a great new academic year.
+Welcome, Walden University students and all students, to a great new academic year.
 It is natural and even expected to feel the high adrenaline when starting the year.
-Whether picking up new pens and fresh new notebooks for your desk or begin learning with fresh new writings and readings in your digital study environment, every new academic new year is destined to advance your knowledge and take you forward in your goals.
-Here is my advice to you for a good new year start:
+Whether you are picking up new pens and fresh new notebooks for your desk or begun learning with fresh new writings and readings in your digital study environment, every new year brings something new.
+Here is my advice to you for an excellent new year start:

 Write something each day.
-I know that you might say “but I need to do a lot of reading first before I write something.”
-It is true, and yes you should be reading a lot – not just what you are tasked to read but also everything relevant to your research that you can find online.
-Whether it is writing a sentence, paragraph, or a page each day, it helps reinforce the writing habits in you which would make it easier for you to write and publish your major academic papers.
-While you are at it, make Grammarly an integral part of your writing process – believe me it is a live savior during the dissertation writing process.
-Walden offers you a premium account of Grammarly for free
+I know that you might say, “but I need to do a lot of reading first before I write something.”
+True and, yes, you should be reading a lot – not just for your dissertation but for whatever is relevant to your research.
+Writing something every day, which can be just one sentence, will help reinforce your writing habits and make it easier for you to write and publish your major academic papers.
+While you are at it, make Grammarly an integral part of your writing process – it is a life savior during the dissertation writing process.
+Note that Walden offers you a premium account of Grammarly for free

 From a person who enjoyed every moment in his Ph.D. journey at Walden University and is an ambassador of better learning for everyone, I wish you the best of success this year and all upcoming years as well.
 Feel free to connect with me via Walden Ambassadors Network or on LinkedIn